Many couples dream of having large families with three or more children, but often they regret it when that dream becomes a reality.

-If this is the case, you may feel even more guilt that your first or second born have to lose their room to make space for the new baby.
+If this is the case, you may feel even more guilt that your first or second-born has to lose their room to make space for the new baby.

 5. Negatively Impacts Your Marriage

-Children are a gift, but they can also harm you and your partner’s relationship.
+Children are a gift but can harm your and your partner’s relationship.
 As soon as you have children, your relationship changes.

 The love you feel for each other makes way for a new type of love, which can overwhelm your relationship if you don’t protect your marriage.